feedhenry-templates/sync-android-app/README.md

 ### Creating and Editing Items

-[ListOfItemsActivity#saveItem(item)](https://github.com/feedhenry-templates/sync-android-app/blob/master/app/src/main/java/com/feedhenry/sync/activities/ListOfItemsActivity.java#L252) is called by the UI when the a item is created or updated.
+[ListOfItemsActivity#saveItem(item)](https://github.com/feedhenry-templates/sync-android-app/blob/master/app/src/main/java/com/feedhenry/sync/activities/ListOfItemsActivity.java#L252) is called by the UI when the item is created or updated.
 This piece of code checks if the object is managed by the syncronization APIs and performs a create or update as appropriate.

 ### Removing Items